Silver-3/Toxic-Memer-OLD/README.md

 ## Archived
 This repo has been archived and an updated version will be at https://github.com/Silver-3/Toxic-Memer

-## How-To-Download

-Look at the middle then go right a bit then up and you see a button that says / shows [code](https://cdn.discordapp.com/attachments/860770979181887548/860811468806422548/unknown.png).
-Click that and it will download a .zip file.
-Just extract the files from that and run the "install.bat".
-When that is done, go to config.json and change your config there (token and prefix).
-Click the "run.bat" to start the bot :)

 ## Commands

 ➡ [Economy commands](https://github.com/SilverGamez/Toxic-Memer/blob/main/github/command-list/encomny-commands.txt)